-While you could manually install WordPress in a subdirectory, GridPane will not support it and definitely won’t condone it.
-Things might not work if you do it.
+While you could manually install WordPress in a subdirectory, GridPane will not support it and they definitely don’t recommend it.

 - It’s NGINX, not Apache (UPDATE: Openlightspeed has been added!)

 You may not care about this, but if you have a bunch of custom .htaccess code, you will have to convert that to NGINX directives.

 - There are limitations for WordPress Multisite

 GridPane’s automatic backups don’t work on Multisite, but it’s on the roadmap.
 Uploading of plugin or theme zip files doesn’t work on Multisite if you have “www” routing enabled.
 You can either upload by FTP or temporarily disable “www”.
 I’ve found a few other quirks with “www” routing such as not being able to save parameters in Duplicator Pro or in the Sucuri WordPress plugin.
 Sucuri site scan doesn’t work either with www enabled on Multisite; it looks for the non-www version of the URL and runs into CORS policy errors.

 - GridPane’s minimum suggested server memory is 2GB